K-Kocak/LibraryManagementSystemProject/README.md

 ![circulation member information](./docs/readme/CirculationMemberInfoPicture.png)

-Similar to book information -- displays information about the member, with their picture displayed on the left.
+Similar to book information, displays information about the member, with their picture displayed on the left.

 *Circulation - Return a Book*